-1p138(b), 41p46(a)

-The group is engaged in the business of farming sheep and poultry, primarily for sale to meat processors.
+1p138(b), 41p46(a) The group is engaged in the business of farming sheep primarily for sale to meat processors.
+The group is also engaged in the business of growing and managing palm oil plantations for the sale of palm oil.
 The group earns ancillary income from various agricultural produce, such as wool.